LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 ## Gallery (Friendica-only)

 This screen contains the list of albums in your multimedia gallery.
-For each album you can either edit its name or delete it or, tapping on the list item, access the pictures contained in it.
+For each album you can either edit its name, delete it or, tapping on the list item, access the pictures contained in it.

 For each picture, you will have the possibility to: